dms-vep/Nipah_Malaysia_RBP_DMS/docs/pipeline_information.md

 # Pipeline Information

-To link barcodes to specific variants present in each RBP sequence, we did Pacbio sequencing on RBP variant libraries.
+To link barcodes to specific variants present in each RBP sequence, we performed Pacbio sequencing on RBP variant libraries.
 Full-length RBP consensus sequences were made to determine which mutations were present in each library.
-DMS data was analyzed with [dms-vep-pipeline-3](https://github.com/dms-vep/dms-vep-pipeline-3){target="_self"}.
+DMS data were analyzed with [dms-vep-pipeline-3](https://github.com/dms-vep/dms-vep-pipeline-3){target="_self"}.
 This pipeline utilizes the [alignparse](https://jbloomlab.github.io/alignparse/){target="_self"} python package.
 The general steps are listed below.

 ## Build Pacbio Sequences

-<a href="notebooks/build_pacbio_consensus.html" target="_self">Build PacBio consensus sequences notebook</a>
+<a href="notebooks/build_pacbio_consensus.html" target="_self">PacBio consensus sequences notebook</a>

-Builds the pacbio consensus sequence.
+Builds the Pacbio consensus sequence.
 Paramaters used are:
 ```
 max_minor_sub_frac=0.2
 max_minor_indel_frac=0.2
 min_support=3
 ```

-These parameters filter consensus sequences made from pacbio CCS sequencing.
-If a consensus RBP sequence has a mutation or indel at greater than 20% frequency of the reads, it will be discarded.
-Consensus sequences must have at least three reads to be included.
+These parameters filter consensus sequences generated from Pacbio CCS sequencing and assembly.
+If a consensus RBP sequence has a mutation or indel in greater than 20% frequency of the reads, it will be discarded.
+Consensus sequences must have at least three reads to be included as variants.

 ## Analyze PacBio CCS Reads
 <a href="notebooks/analyze_pacbio_ccs.html" target="_self">Analyze Pacbio CCS reads notebook</a>

-Reports stats on how many CCS reads were filtered out or aligned to the unmutated reference sequence.
+Reports information about CCS read filtering.

 ## Build Codon Variants Notebook

 <a href="notebooks/build_codon_variants.html" target="_self">Build codon variants notebook</a>

-Builds the codon-variant table that links barcodes and mutations.
+Builds the codon-variant table from PacBio consensus sequences that links barcodes and mutations.

 ## Illumina Variant Counts
-Once the barcodes are linked to mutations in the codon-variant table, all sequencing data is generated with Illumina to get the relative frequencies of barcodes in each experiment.
+Once the barcodes are linked to mutations in the codon-variant table, all sequencing data is generated with Illumina to obtain the relative frequencies of barcodes in each selection experiment.

 <a href="notebooks/analyze_variant_counts.html" target="_self">Analysis of variant counts notebook</a>